1989 Tiananmen Square protests and massacre: Naming

 The Chinese government has used numerous names for the event since 1989.
-As the events unfolded, it was labeled a "counter revolutionary rebellion", which was later changed to simply "riot", followed by "political turmoil" and "1989 storm".
+As the events unfolded, it was labelled a "counter revolutionary rebellion", which was later changed to simply "riot", followed by "political turmoil" and "1989 storm".
+Currently, the CCP and the PRC term the events the "political turmoil between the spring and summer of 1989" (1989 Nián Chūnxià Zhījiāo de Zhèngzhì Fēngbō (1989年春夏之交的政治风波)).

-Outside mainland China, and among circles critical of the crackdown within mainland China, the crackdown is commonly referred to in Chinese as "June Fourth Massacre" (六四屠殺 (liù-sì túshā)) and "June Fourth Crackdown" (六四鎮壓 (liù-sì zhènyā)).
+In China, the crackdown is known as the "June Fourth Incident" (六四事件 (liùsì shìjiàn)).
+Outside mainland China, and among circles critical of the crackdown within mainland China, the crackdown is commonly referred to in Chinese as "June Fourth Massacre" (六四屠殺 (liùsì túshā)) and "June Fourth Crackdown" (六四鎮壓 (liùsì zhènyā)).
 To bypass censorship by the Great Firewall, alternative names have sprung up to describe the events on the Internet, such as May 35th, VIIV (Roman numerals for 6 and 4), Eight Squared (since 8^{2}=64) and 8964 (in yymd format).

 In English, the terms "Tiananmen Square Massacre", "Tiananmen Square Protests", and "Tiananmen Square Crackdown" are often used to describe the series of events.
 However, much of the violence in Beijing did not actually happen in Tiananmen, but outside the square along a stretch of Chang'an Avenue only a few miles long, and especially near the Muxidi area.
 The term also gives a misleading impression that demonstrations only happened in Beijing, when in fact, they occurred in many cities throughout China.

 Background

 Boluan Fanzheng and economic reforms

 The Cultural Revolution ended with chairman Mao Zedong's death in 1976 and the arrest of the Gang of Four.
-That movement, spearheaded by Mao, had caused severe damage to the country's initially diverse economic and social fabric.
+The movement, spearheaded by Mao, had caused severe damage to the country's initially diverse economic and social fabric.
 As a result, the country was now mired in poverty as economic production slowed or came to a halt.

 Deng Xiaoping proposed the idea of Boluan Fanzheng ("bringing order out of chaos") to correct the mistakes of the Cultural Revolution.
-He launched a comprehensive programme to reform the Chinese economy (Reforms and Opening-up).
+He launched a comprehensive program to reform the Chinese economy called the reform and opening up.
 Within several years, the country's focus on ideological purity was replaced by a concerted attempt to achieve material prosperity.
 To oversee his reform agenda, Deng promoted his allies to top government and party posts.
 Zhao Ziyang was named Premier, the head of government, in September 1980, and Hu Yaobang became CCP General Secretary in 1982.
+Deng had believed that the "iron rice bowl" was too costly to maintain on the path to modernization and his reforms dismantled Mao-era guarantees such as lifetime employment in state-owned enterprises and associated workplace benefits, contributing to worker unrest and protests over layoffs and inflation.